30 May, 2024 The unity GOAL we overlook (The article to end all articles)

 The unity article to end all unity articles

-Here is a bubble popping / very simple definition related pastors groups and unity.
+Here is a bubble-popping definition related pastors groups and unity.

-I pray many find this intriguing in its simplicity.
+- I pray many find this intriguing in its simplicity too.

-If the end-goal is recognised (and is correct) – logically we then work this backwards to consider the discipleship process toward achieving it amongst church leaders in each place and nationally.
-This could be an intriguing thought.
+If the end-goal suggested is correct – logically we then work this backwards to consider the discipleship process toward achieving it amongst ourselves as church leaders.

-I think many of us here in Tauranga do understand the importance of unity.
-Some still meet to pray weekly too.
-But we have no regular pastors gathering currently – other than a quarterly topical one with a speaker on some area of Christian leadership – and I think this is ok with God.
+The intrigue is in the fact that Tauranga currently has no regular (monthly) wide-reaching pastors’ gathering.
+Yet I think many of us here in Tauranga understand the importance of unity.
+Some still meet to pray weekly too – connecting with Council and Iwi in particular.
+Others facilitate a quarterly topical gathering with a speaker on an area of Christian leadership.
+But there is no regular central connection-point.

-Regarding filling what might otherwise seem a clear gap – none of us have risen to take the lead.
+Regarding filling what might otherwise seem a clear gap – none of us have risen to take the lead in re-establishing a regular monthly pastors’ gathering.
 In considering why I haven’t done this, while current health would be a factor, the reason for me is that I don’t feel prompted by the Spirit or personal circumstances I would expect to see before doing this, despite a vision for it and willingness.

-What is intriguing is that I would be one of a number of pastors who can ‘see’ the city, who believe in unity, and who likewise have not each felt prompted to do something.
+What is intriguing is that I would be one of a number of pastors who can ‘see’ the city at some level, who believe in unity, and who likewise have not each felt prompted to do something.
 A number are capable of facilitating a group very well.
-Each will be ‘leaving this gap unfilled’ for their own reasons.

-As noted in another article on ‘how we might measure unity’, I would maintain that the visible unity of a regular meeting is not the measure of unity.
+As noted in another article on ‘What is the true measure of unity?‘, I would maintain that the visible unity enabled by a regular meeting is not the measure of unity.

-• …And the support of any Spirit-initiated endeavour is NOT measured by it receiving support from every church too.
+- For a further boundary, the health of unity in connection with any Spirit-initiated endeavour is NOT measured by it receiving support from every church too.
 Each thing instead only needs enough support to thrive for the city (or nation if it’s a national innovation).
 This might be 2 churches, 5, 10 or 20 – and the Holy Spirit is capable of choreographing this, bringing enough leaders / churches to support each thing!

 So, the visible unity of a central group really isn’t very significant to this picture – even though it is valuable.

-At this starting point – here are two challenging perspectives:
+If we can take this truth as a starting point – here are two challenging perspectives that arise:

 As a follow-on statement, functional unity doesn’t therefore even necessitate relationship.
-I’d suggest it DOES, however, need communication-lines.
-This is a significant thought to reflect on.
-While relationship amongst church leaders in a location is a good goal it therefore isn’t the primary or more important goal or factor.
+This is a statement worth considering carefully.
+Functional unity DOES, however, need communication-lines!
+This is a significant ‘bridging thought’ to reflect on: While relationship amongst church leaders in a location is a good goal it therefore isn’t the primary or more important goal or factor.
 So, what is?

 These are the actual keys.

-> There might be significant value in recognising and defining this – because if we pursue anything and/or everything else WITHOUT SUCCESSFULLY FOSTERING THIS we WILL miss the mark!
+The possible significance of this definition is this: If we pursue anything and/or everything else WITHOUT SUCCESSFULLY FOSTERING THIS, we WILL miss the mark!

 To articulate some of the connected values and ideas:

-• …which means the pastors’ group convenor doesn’t LEAD unity.
+- …which means the pastors’ group convenor doesn’t LEAD unity – nor even the pastors’ group!

-• That they ideally do do (if the above is a primary end-goal) is facilitate / disciple a CULTURE (or platform) that could become conducive to unity.
+- However, they ideally do facilitate / disciple a CULTURE (or platform) that could become conducive to unity.

 Toward application: What if the discipleship of leaders’ hearts is therefore the key goal?

-What if a culture that is conducive to unity is the goal.
+What if a culture that is conducive to unity is the goal for pastors’ groups?
+If we can accept this idea, what might that mean?

-If true, and if this goal is seen (and if this goal is God’s goal also) , ‘intentionally’ would then be a primary word deserving attention by those facilitating ‘unity groups’.
+If true, ‘intentionally’ would then be a primary word deserving attention by those facilitating ‘unity groups’ – to ‘disciple’ our thinking.

-If how we think is discipled in this way as leaders, we’d naturally have Kingdom vision and value.
-Then, with or without any unity meetings, the ENVIRONMENT would exist amongst us for any united endeavour purposed by God to be recognised, and the person initiating it to be supported – enabling the necessary united FUNCTION, in service to the wellbeing of the people in the city and nation.
+If ‘how we think’ is discipled in this way, to hold truly ‘Kingdom’ vision and values, then with or without any unity meetings the ENVIRONMENT would exist amongst us for any united endeavour purposed by God to be recognised and supported – enabling it’s necessary united FUNCTION.

 To explain the nuances of ‘unity things’ in a long sentence…